nextgis/docs_toolbox/source/tools.rst

 Russian cadaster extracts to map
 ----------------------------------------------------------

 Convert extracts from Russian Cadaster to webmap with one-direction sync.
 At next runs script detect changes in vector features and update or append new features.
-Features is no deleted.
+Features are not deleted.

 Input: